noble-assets/orbiter/README.md

 The composability flow is defined by the 3-steps logic:

 1. Funds with a payload are transferred to Noble.
-2. Actions, like swap or fee payment, are handled on Noble if provided.
+2. Actions like swaps or fee payments, if specified, are handled on Noble.
 3. Funds are routed to another chain based on information provided in the payload.

 ```mermaid